19 Places to Visit in July That Are Actually Worth It (USA)

 A Pacific Coast Highway road trip in July is pure summer magic.

-A Pacific Coast Highway (PCH) road trip is at the top of most peoples’ bucket list.
+A Pacific Coast Highway (PCH) road trip is at the top of most peoples’ bucket list for a reason!

 Perfect weather, incredible coastal views, and endless adventures make this one of America’s best road trips in July.